 In Table 9-2 we find that for LDVs, the high oil price case results in net benefits of approximately \$34 billion relative to the No-Action Alternative under a 3 percent DR. This is more than double their level in the RC.
 Effects in the low oil price case drop to around \$5 billion, and \$11 billion in the GI RC.
 These results illustrate the number of channels through which FPs influence social net benefits.
-For example, relative to the RC, the fuel savings associated with the Preferred Alternative yield only a modest additional benefit in the high oil price case, and thus a significantly lower number of additional traffic fatalities, and thus SCs.
+For example, relative to the RC, the fuel savings associated with the Preferred Alternative yield only a modest additional benefit in the high oil price case.
+However, as a result, there is also a smaller amount of additional vehicle use in the high oil price case, and thus a significantly lower number of additional traffic fatalities, and thus SCs.

 When we examine results for MY 2038 HDPUVs in Table 9-7, we find that under the high oil price scenario the Preferred Alternative is essentially equivalent to the No-Action Alternative.
 However, in the low oil price scenario, less technology is adopted in the baseline, meaning that the more stringent standards now bind.
 As a result, significantly more technology adoption takes place and incremental fuel efficiency improvements are larger in the alternatives.
 Additional technology costs in this scenario rise to over \$2,000 per vehicle, while fuel savings are significantly higher, at just above \$5,000 per vehicle.
 The incremental reduction in gasoline consumption in the Preferred Alternative is significantly larger in the low oil price case than in the RC, around 60 billion gallons.
 Results under the GI projection case fall between the two, with incremental regulatory costs of \$832 per vehicle, and fuel cost savings of \$2,217.
-In Table 9-6, we find that in the high oil price case, the baseline standards no longer bind, and the additional net benefits in the Preferred Alternative to the baseline are minimal.
-On the other hand, net social benefits rise to around \$7.7 billion in the low oil price case SCs and social benefits are both significantly higher than in the RC, likely due to the new standards having a larger influence on technology adoption and fuel efficiency in the new vehicle fleets relative to what we observe in the RC.
+In Table 9-6, we find that in the high oil price case, the baseline standards no longer bind, and the additional net benefits in the Preferred Alternative relative to the baseline are minimal.
+On the other hand, net social benefits rise to around \$7.7 billion in the low oil price case and \$10.8 in the GI forecast case, compared to \$2.25 billion in the RC.
+In these two cases SCs and social benefits are both significantly higher than in the RC, likely due to the new standards having a larger influence on technology adoption and fuel efficiency in the new vehicle fleets relative to what we observe in the RC.